 Construction supply chains for stocked standard products involve foremen in the construction site, subcontractors, distributors, and manufacturers.
-The SCOR Level 1 model and the SCOR Level 2 model for this type of supply chains are shown in Figure 6 and Figure 7, respectively.
-The dotted lines and the solid lines represent the information flows and the material flows, respectively.
+Figure 6 shows the SCOR Level 2 model for this type of supply chains.
+The dotted lines and the solid lines represent the information flows and the material flows respectively.
 The information flows start from the subcontractors' headquarters, where purchase orders are sent.
 There are two alternative material flow paths.
 Products are often delivered to the construction site at the time designated by the subcontractors.
 In some cases, subcontractors hope to better control the material delivery time and practice just-in-time delivery on site.
 These subcontractors prefer the suppliers first delivering the products to the subcontractors' warehouses and manage the products themselves.